Watch Your Opportunities Bloom at Edmonds Community College

 Facilities: Offices, classrooms, and the greenhouse are located in modern facilities that are closely interwoven with the facilities of the college's Grounds Department.
 We work on projects on and off-campus depending on the nature of the class.
 Plant sales occur through the greenhouse classes on a regular basis.

 Staff and Students:

-Three full-time instructors and approximately 15 part-time instructors teach over 300 students.
-Everyone is well-versed in their subject matter and are dedicated to the educational welfare of their classes.
+Three full-time instructors and about 15 part-time instructors teach more than 300 students.
+All are well-versed in their subject matter and dedicated to the educational welfare of their classes.

 Guest lecturers and the staff of the Grounds Department help at various points.
-About 40% of students choose to take only evening classes; about 60% of students are already working in the field, with 40% of those working already owning their own business.
-The average age currently is 38, with a range of from 17 to 68.
-We are proud of a placement rate that has consistently exceeded 90%.
+About 40 percent of students choose to take only evening classes; about 60 percent of students are already working in the field, with 40 percent of those working already owning their own business.
+The average age currently is 38, with a range from 17 to 68.
+We are proud of a placement rate that has consistently exceeded 90 percent.